-A: If you are pursuing the Master's degree and have not completed your Bachelor's in Psychology.
+A: Only if you are pursuing the Master's degree (as opposed to the Post-Master's Certificate) and have not completed your Bachelor's in Psychology.
 In that case, the undergraduate prerequisites include the following courses: Social Psychology, Abnormal Psychology, Experimental Methods, Statistics, and any 3 additional psychology electives.